hypersoft/jsh/share/docs/LICENSE/Hypersoft-Contributary.md

    1. Provide an accurate reproduction of this this license file, according to clause 1 declaration 2, with the binary form.
+   2. Provide the following disclaimer in any reproduction of this license file, in accordance with the contributions of the respective authors.

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED